-The A82 meets the A83 carriageway within the scheme extent.
-The scheme travels through the village of Tarbet in Argyll and Bute, as such there are a large number of residential and commercial properties located within 300m of the scheme.
-Many of these properties, including Tarbet Hotel and several residential and commercial properties, face directly onto the A83 and A82 within the scheme extent and are therefore afforded no screening from the area of works.
-Remaining properties are afforded some screening due to the presence of intervening properties and woodland.
-Arrochar Primary School is located approximately 240m east of the scheme.
+The scheme traverses an entirely urban landscape through the district of Ballifeary, and as such there is a large number of residential and commercial properties located within 300m of the scheme.
+Many of these properties, including several B&Bs and other commercial premises, face directly onto the A82 within the scheme extent and are therefore afforded no screening from the trunk road.
+Remaining properties are afforded some screening due to the presence of intervening properties.
+At the southern scheme extent, Queen's Park Athletics Stadium lies adjacent to the southbound carriageway and Tomnahurich Cemetery lies adjacent to the northbound carriageway.
+The Highland Council Headquarters (with associated cark park) lies immediately east of A82 at the northern scheme extent.
+There are also two schools within 300m of the scheme.
+'Central Primary School' and 'Inverness High School' lie approximately 150m north and 200m west of the scheme, respectively.

-The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps) (Transportation Noise Action Plan (TNAP)).
+The works do not fall within a Candidate Noise Management Area (CNMA), or a Candidate Quiet Area (CQA), as defined by the Transportation Noise Action Plan (Road Maps) (Transportation Noise Action Plan (TNAP)).